Get Started Now and Create an Account!!

 PAYMENT: BEFORE YOUR ENTRIES WILL BE ACCEPTED FOR JUDGING, YOU MUST COMPLETE REVIEW AND CHECKOUT, WHICH INCLUDES PAYMENT.
 Please contact Andrew Lippe if you have questions about payment at Andrew@sportsvideo.org

-By entering the 2017 SVG/NACDA College Sports Media Awards, you are providing permission to have any video submitted to be downloaded and included in a highlight reel of finalists/winners for the awards presentation at the College Sports Summit in Atlanta, GA during our Opening Night ceremony at the College Football Hall of Fame on May 31, 2017, during the College Sports Media Awards ceremony on June 1, 2017, and at the NACDA Conference in June.
+By entering the 2019 SVG College Sports Media Awards in association with NACDA, you are granting permission to have any video submitted to be downloaded and included in a highlight reel of finalists/winners for the awards presentation at the SVG College Summit, at the NACDA Convention in June, and on the College Sports Media Awards website.
+Entries in the Profession division will not be added to the College Sports Media Awards website.
 All finalists are required to follow this procedure.
 Failure to meet this requirement could lead to disqualification.

 Entrants must submit a fully completed form for each entry.
 Entry forms must be authorized by the individual responsible for submission and he/she certifies in authorizing the form that the entry is true and correct to the best of his/her knowledge.
 In addition, he/she certifies that the video(s) are submitted free of encumbrances and grants NACDA and SVG permission to use the material in conjunction with the College Sports Media Awards process, ceremony, additional presentations, promotion, and publicity surrounding the event in all media.